Hearing the Future 2026

 BIOGRAPHY

 Brodie Van Clock lives in Portland with her brother Sam, her mom and dad, as well as 2 dogs, a bunch of fish, a leopard gecko, and 2 gerbils.
-She is in7th grade at Franciscan Montessori Earth School St. Francis Academy.
+She is in seventh grade at Franciscan Montessori Earth School and St. Francis Academy.
 She plays violin and piano, and loves musical theater.
 This is her first formal composition.

 PROGRAM NOTES FROM THE COMPOSER